 The locals on the island speak little to zero English but as Miraku Ramen is a popular destination, most taxi drivers will understand where to take you if you show them the restaurant's name in Japanese, 利尻らーめん味楽 本店.

 We worked out it would be cheaper to rent a car rather than a taxi as the car rental was 5,000 yen for 5 hours.
 Exiting the Oshidomari ferry terminal, there are several car rental stores.
 Usually unmanned, you will have to ask the neighbouring shop owners to call for an individual to come down to the store.
 The paperwork is fairly easy to fill out and the dealers will accept International Drivers Permit (IDP).

 Another option is to cycle there.
 Cycling around Rishiri Rebun Island would be a good option during the hotter months in July and August.

 Rishiri Ramen Miraku

 This is what I came for.
 There are only a handful of places that can truly claim to have the best ramen in the world and the small shop located remotely on Rishiri Island, Hokkaido is certainly one of them.
-At 880 yen, the ramen was the best I’ve ever had.
-For the full review, read the best ramen in the world, Miraku Rishiri.
+At 880 yen, the ramen was the best I've ever had.
+For the full review, read the review on Miraku Rishiri in the next blog.

-A small remote island with a circumference of roughly 60 kilometers.
-The island’s dormant volcano, Mount Rishiri sits at the centre.
+A small remote island with a circumference of roughly 60 kilometres.
+The island's dormant volcano, Mount Rishiri sits at the centre.